SolidWallOfCode/http-replay/README.md

 ## Field Verification
-In addition to replaying HTTP traffic, Proxy Verifier implements proxy traffic verification via field verification rules specified in the JSON traffic files.
+In addition to replaying HTTP traffic, Proxy Verifier implements proxy traffic verification via field verification rules specified in the YAML traffic files.
 Each header field specification can verify one of the following:

 1. The absence of a field with the specified name.